-- Upheld decisions about online articles shall be published in full or by use of a headlined link to the decision.
-They shall be published (a) on the homepage or (b) as one of the first eight stories for a period of 24 hours, after which a link to the decision with an accompanying caption must be available on the website for a further week.
+Decisions on upheld complaints about online articles shall be published in full or by use of a headlined link to the decision They shall be published on the homepage or as one of the first eight stories for a period of 24 hours, after which a link to the decision with the accompanying Press Council/Press Ombudsman logo and caption must be available on the website for a further week.